Chase Ink Preferred

 If you're looking to book travel and can't find a reward you want by converting Chase Ultimate Rewards points, consider booking through the Chase Ultimate Rewards travel portal.
 They'll give you a 25% bonus to do so, valuing each point at 1.25 cents instead of the standard penny per point.

 Chase also offers an option called "Pay Yourself Back."
 It gives a list of several categories and, if you use your Chase Ink Business Preferred credit card to make a purchase in one of the listed categories at the Chase Ultimate Rewards portal, you can redeem points at the rate of 1.25 cents per point to pay off those purchase.
+Currently, Pay Yourself Back on this card is limited to charitable contributions, but if you have a Sapphire Reserve card, you can transfer the points to your Reserve and spend on dining via Pay Yourself Back until March 31, 2022.

 "Okay" Option: Redeem for Cash